Time Paradox Risk Calculator

 Key concepts: paradoxes, loops, and timeline stability

-• Grandfather paradox: A traveler prevents their own existence (for example, by interfering with an ancestor), undermining the cause of their trip.
-This is the archetypal destructive paradox.
+- Grandfather paradox: A traveler prevents their own existence, undermining the cause of their trip.
+This is the classic image of a destructive contradiction.

-• Predestination paradox: Attempts to change history end up causing the very events one was trying to avoid.
-The timeline remains consistent, but characters experience it as fate rather than free intervention.
+- Predestination paradox: Attempts to change history are what cause the very outcome the traveler wanted to avoid.
+The timeline stays consistent, but the characters experience it as inescapable fate.

 How the fictional risk model works